Anombyte/node_network/README.md

 Explore my coding journey and progress in the [portfolio folder](https://github.com/hbruinsma/node_network/blob/main/portfolio/)

 ## **Contributions**
 Contributions are welcome!
-Please refer to the CONTRIBUTING.md (coming soon) for guidelines.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) guide to get started.